Underdog-Inc/rails_takehome/README.md

 ## Step 2

-Create a JSON api endpoint for a player.
+Create a JSON API endpoint for a player.
 Like seen below:

 ```json
 {